tasmiachow/Capstone/README.md

 # Setting up Django

-Go to python.org and download the latest version for your computer Go to cmd on your terminal then do the Python --version to make sure you have the python
+Go to python.org and download the latest version for your computer </br>
+Go to your terminal then do the Python --version </br>
+to make sure you have python installed. </br>
-Then in your terminal do pip–version
+Then in your terminal do </br>

+pip–version </br>

-Cd into backend folder
+Cd into backend folder </br>
+cd backend </br>

 # Create a virtual environment
-python -m venv my_venv
+python -m venv my_venv </br>
-my_venv\Scripts\activate # This activates the environment
+my_venv\Scripts\activate  #This activates the environment </br>
-deactivate # to deactivate the environment
+deactivate  #to deactivate the environment </br>

-While virtual env is running:
+# While virtual env is running:
-pip install -r requirements.txt
+pip install -r requirements.txt </br>
-It will install all necessary pip packages
+It will install all necessary pip packages </br>

 # To run server
 Python manage.py runserver